-Seven 10/100 Ethernet ports provide LAN connections to hubs, switches, local servers, and workstations.
+Five 10/100 Ethernet ports provide LAN connections to hubs, switches, local servers, and workstations.
 You can also designate an Ethernet port for management traffic.
-The ports are labeled 0/0 through 0/6.
-See "Default Device Settings" on page 27 for the default zone bindings for each Ethernet port.
+The ports are labeled 0/0 through 0/4.
+For the default zone bindings for each Ethernet port, see "Default Device Settings" on page 31.

-When configuring one of these ports, reference the interface name that corresponds to the location of the port.
-From left to right on the front panel, the interface names for the ports are: ethernet0/0 through ethernet0/6.
+When configuring one of the ports, reference the interface name that corresponds to the location of the port.
+From left to right on the front panel, the interface names for the ports are named ethernet0/0 through ethernet0/4.